When is is put in English? Uses of was - were

 6. There is a lot of sugar in coffee. – There is a lot of sugar in coffee. (sugar is an uncountable noun, it does not have a plural form, so we use the verb is, despite the word “a lot” - a lot)

-There are a lot of oranges in the box. - There are a lot of oranges in the box. (we can count oranges, the word is plural so we use are)
+There are a lot of oranges in the box. — There are a lot of oranges in the box. (we can count oranges, the word has a plural so we use are)

 As you can see, from a grammatical point of view, this construction is not difficult to use.
 It is important not to forget to do this.
-In conclusion, as always, we invite you to take the test and download our plate.
-So you will always have access to this information.
+Finally, as always, we invite you to take the test and download our sign.
+This way you will always have access to this information.